 The OPAL Biodiversity Survey was led by The Open University, in association with Hedgelink and the Peoples Trust for Endangered Species (PTES).
 It was funded as a part of OPAL’s grant from the Big Lottery Fund of £11.75m.

 Review of Surveys

-On behalf of Hedgelink, in 2007 Defra commissioned Barr Ecology to complile an inventory of UK hedgerow surveys undertaken since the 1980’s, regardless of the survey methodology.
-In all, 70 surveys were found and questioannaires completed for 51 of these.
-The review is intended to be a helpful resource for all those carrying out surveys.
-You will be able to find out what other surveys have been carried out in your locality, and learn lessons from those carried out elsewhere but in similar circumstances or with similar objectives.
+On behalf of Hedgelink, in 2007 Defra commissioned Barr Ecology to compile an inventory of UK hedgerow surveys undertaken since the 1980’s, regardless of the survey methodology.
+In all, 70 surveys were found, and questionnaires completed for 51 of these.
+The review is a helpful resource for all those carrying out surveys.
+You can be able to find out what other surveys have been carried out in your locality and learn lessons from those carried out elsewhere but in similar circumstances or with similar objectives.
 The inventory will be updated as further surveys come to light or are completed.

 Here you can download the full hedgerow survey review (Excel document 155 KB).

 Local hedgerow surveys completed with Defra funding